 Guide to Siesta Key International Sand Sculpting Festival

 The Siesta Key International Sand Sculpting Festival – a.k.a.
 Crystal Classic – started as a way to honor the sand-sculpting art form in 2010.
 Since then, the event has grown into a must-see in Siesta Key, drawing more than 40,000 attendees each year.
-What makes this sand sculpting festival a success is Siesta Key’s unique white quartz sand that provides the ideal playground for sand sculptures and spectators alike.
-Some have even said these sand creations look as if they were made from marble.
-Get ready to join the fun, and read this guide to the Crystal Classic:
+What makes this sand sculpting festival a success is Siesta Key’s unique white quartz sand that provides the ideal playground for sculptures and spectators alike.
+Some have even said these creations look as if they were made from marble.
+Join the fun, and read this guide to the Crystal Classic.

 Get the Scoop: Siesta Key International Sand Sculpting Festival